darmbrust/weatherlink/README.md

 # Running
 Requred Java 11 or newer.

-Download the jar file from the release folder.
+Download the weatherlink.jar file from the [release](https://github.com/darmbrust/weatherlink/releases) folder.
 Depending on if/how you have java installed, you may be able to just double-click the jar file.

 If not, run with
 ```
-java -jar weatherLink.jar
+java -jar weatherlink.jar
 ```

 If you don't have java, grab the latest 11 version for your platform: